 Many emails that are sent to newer versions of Outlook are shown with fully justified text with words auto-hyphenated when the email is not sent that way from the sender.
 These settings, called Use Smart Justification and Use Hyphenation can be turned off in Outlook as per their support article.

-Some versions of outlook.com add additional spacing above and below headlines.
+Some versions of Outlook.com add additional spacing above and below headlines.

 Additional details related to thin white lines in emails in Outlook